PnS2019/pns2019.github.com/session_04.md

 it may not be good in all the conditions because different regions of the image have different lighting conditions.
 In this case, we can consider adaptive thresholding methods.
-For example, we first calculate the threshold for a small regions of the image.
-And then use the calculated value on local region to threshold pixels.
+For example, we first calculate the threshold for a small region of the image and then use the calculated value on local regions to threshold pixels.

 ```python
 import cv2